Limnation/03-password-generator/README.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description, screenshot, link to deployed application.
+* Repository contains quality readme file with description, screenshot, and link to deployed application.

 ## Review

-You are required to submit BOTH of the following for review:
+You are required to submit the following for review:

 * The URL of the deployed application.

-* The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.
+* The URL of the GitHub repository, with a unique name and a readme describing the project.

 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.
-# 02-week-h2
-# 03-week-h3